saschiwy/MovieSort/README.md

 |%x    | File Extension                            |

  ## Command Line Tool
- Beside the GUI the project contains a command line tool version of FilesSort.
+ Beside the GUI the project contains a command line tool version of MovieSort.
 It can be used on a headless system like a download server or to automatize tasks.

 The command line tool uses a .json file to be configured.
 An example is shown below.